 British Values and Citizenship

 Hazel is a thriving multi-cultural school and we are proud of the fact that our school represents life in modern Britain.
-Our children speak over 35 languages and our families represent a wide range of cultures from around the world.
+Our children speak around 36 languages and our families represent a wide range of cultures from around the world.
 This is something we want to celebrate in all areas of school life.
 We teach our British Values across the curriculum, these are: Democracy, Rule of law, Individual liberty, Mutual respect and Tolerance of those of different faiths and beliefs.
 Our weekly Picture News work (Shared in weekly assemblies and Friday afternoon classroom sessions) has a specific focus on developing our understanding of British Values.

 Equality, Diversity and Inclusion